 Route DescriptionSlogging up the drainage after it opened up.
 Earlier there was a slot canyon section with several rockband/waterfalls that required bypasses on treed slope to the right.

 Approaching the rockwall which rings the upper part of the mountain.
-The ramp is totally hidden from this perspective.
-There were some smooth slabs in the drainage that had some lower fifth class moves but probably could be avoided.This section would be harder if covered in snow or wet.
+The ramp is totally hidden from this perspective but it is just below the dark grey and yellow horizontal bands just above the V of the gully.
+There were some smooth slabs in the drainage that had some moderate scramble moves but probably could be avoided.This section would be harder if covered in snow or wet.

 View of the rockband and summit ridge from upper part of summit ridge.
 The route is marked but the gully and the ramp are mostly hidden from here.